camunda/camunda-docs/docs/components/connectors/manage-connector-templates.md

 ![Some connector template problems highlighted in the first line](img/connector-templates/fix-connector-template-problems-2.png)

-## Importing existing Connector templates
+## Importing existing Connector template

 If you have created templates for Desktop Modeler and want to reuse them in Web Modeler, you need to make some adjustments to the template files: